jameslamb/bigforecast/storm/README.md

 *  Consumes from kafka

+Sources:
+    * GDELT 15 minute updates
+    * Twitter?

 ## Bolts

+There are two basic paths

 * Scraper Bolt
      * Takes the URL of the story and goes and grabs the whole story